Datatab

 Calculate Log Rank Test with DATAtab

 Now you are wondering what is the easiest way to calculate the Log Rank Test?
 This is best done online with DATAtab.
-The steps are: First you go to the (1) statistics calculator on datatab.de and you (2) copy your own data into the table.
-Then (3) you click on "Plus" and click on the (4) tab Survival Analysis.
+The steps are:

-If you select only the variable Time, the Kaplan-Meier Survival Curve will be displayed with the corresponding table.
+Depending on what you select here, the appropriate methods will be calculated for you.
+If you select only the variable "Time", the Kaplan-Meier Survival Curve will be displayed with the corresponding table.
 If you do not select a variable with the status, it is assumed that no case is censored.
 If this is not the case, you can simply click here at "Status" on the variable that contains the data whether the event has occurred or not.

 Log Rank Test online calculator